Graphium eurous

 Graphium eurous, the sixbar swordtail, is a swallowtail butterfly belonging to the genus Graphium, also known as the swordtails.

 Description

 All the bands are narrowed, being only blackish stripes on a pale yellow transparent ground, the anal area of the hindwing being alone more strongly coloured, bearing a honey-yellow anal spot which is somewhat constricted in the middle; behind this spot there is a blue-centred dot, which represents the anal ocellus.Karl Jordan in Seitz (page 86) provides a description differentiating eurous from nearby taxa and discussing some forms.

 Range

 It is known along the Himalayas west from northern Pakistan into India (including Jammu & Kashmir, Himachal Pradesh, Garhwal and Kumaon, Sikkim, Assam, Manipur), Nepal, northern Myanmar extending into south-western and central China; and Taiwan.

 Status

 Though overall common and not threatened, it tends to be extremely local.

 Taxonomy

 Graphium eurous belongs to the subgenus Pazala.
-It has a number of subspecies:
+Suggested subspecies are: